 - are covered by a Reciprocal Health Care Agreement with another country

-The University does not endorse any particular health provider, so it is highly recommended that you review the information available at www.PrivateHealth.gov.au.
-When choosing a private health provider you should choose the one that suits yours and your families individual needs.
+The University does not endorse any particular health provider.
+It is highly recommended that you review the information available at www.PrivateHealth.gov.au.
+When choosing a private health provider, choose the one that suits yours and your families individual needs.

 Many banking options are available.
 Here are some points to consider:

-- Individual financial institutions may offer different services and have different charges, you should compare them to ensure your banking needs are met.
-For convenience there is National Australia Bank (NAB) branch on Wollongong main campus.
+- Individual financial institutions may offer different services and have different charges, so compare them to ensure your banking needs are met.

 - Depending on your choice of financial institution, you may be able to set up an account before arriving in Australia.
 They may require further information from you before allowing withdrawals to be made.

 You will need to lodge a tax return every financial year (1 July to 30 June).
-You can lodge your tax return yourself or there are tax agents who can lodge your tax return on your behalf.
+You can lodge your tax return yourself or through a tax agent.

 Educating your family

 Wollongong has numerous child care centres which can meet your requirements from just a few hours per week to full-time care.